bifravst/rest-echo/features/Base64.feature.md

 connect:anything
 ```

-Then the response status code should be `202`
+Soon the response status code should be `202`

 ## I can read back the base64 encoded value